I. Course Prefix/Number: MAT 144

 IV.
 Learning Objectives

-G. Use the fundamentals of graphs and trees to solve a variety of problems.
+- Use graph theory and trees to solve application problems.

 • plagiarism (turning in work not written by you, or lacking proper citation),